-Members receive many benefits including great value Journals, access to electronic journal archives, preferential registration rates to all British Ecological Society events, book discounts, advance notice of grants and events, and networking opportunities.
+Members receive many benefits including great value Journals, access to electronic journal archives, preferential registration rates to all of our events, book discounts, advance notice of grants and networking opportunities.

 As a member, you have the opportunity to further engage with us through the following activities:

-Council runs the BES and Council members get involved in all of our activities.
-Council members are nominated and are elected annually by the membership at the Society’s AGM, held in association with the Annual Meeting.
+Our Board runs the BES and those trustees get involved in all of our activities.
+Trustees are nominated and are elected annually by the membership at the Society’s AGM, held in association with the Annual Meeting.
 We would not be able to operate without the significant amount of time each person gives.
 Find out more about our committee structure.
+If you are interested in joining our Board of Trustees, please check our ‘Vacancies’ page for possible opportunities.

 Take part in our events or propose a symposium meeting